-CodeSearchReport Workspace ReportName Project [Folder]
+CodeSearchReport LogFile Workspace ReportName Project [Folder]

 Required Parameters Description

+LogFile Output log file generated when the batch script is executed.

 Workspace Workspace file (.rwp).

 ReportName Name of the Code Search report.

 Project Project.
 Default is the default project.

-Optional Parameters Description Folder Output directory where the HTML report will be stored.
+Optional Parameters Description Output directory where the HTML report will be stored.
 If there is no value provided for Folder, the HTML report won't be created.